ameenmalaysheh/Ameen-Malaysheh/README.md

  Database – Ameen Malaysheh
 The Path to Truth – Official Collection of Research and Works

-This database contains everything related to researcher Ameen Malaysheh (Khadem Al-Haq): his biography, original research, new theories, media projects, and a complete intellectual framework based on spiritual, psychological, mental, and physical balance.
+This database contains everything related to researcher Ameen Malaysheh : his biography, original research, new theories, media projects, and a complete intellectual framework based on spiritual, psychological, mental, and physical balance.

-✨ About Khadem Al-Haq
+✨ About ameen malaysheh

 Ameen Malaysheh is an independent researcher in the human self, the soul, metaphysics, and the nature of perception.
 He presents a fully original line of thought based on innate intuition, inner contemplation, and direct experiential insight, without relying on any previous sources.